Fatima-jamal/payflex-app/README.md

-# Multi-Stage Dockerized Java Login App – DevOps Final Year Project
+# Multi-Stage Dockerized Java Login App – DevOps Project

 This repository contains the complete codebase and infrastructure setup for deploying a secure, scalable, and production-ready Java Login Web Application using Docker and Terraform on AWS.
 It follows DevOps best practices with CI/CD automation, Infrastructure as Code (IaC), monitoring via Metabase, and domain-secured access using Route 53 and ACM.